coryshain/cdr/docs/source/formula.rst

     C(A, Normal(Normal()))

-DTSR is not able to recognize and flag identifiability problems and it will happily find a solution to such a model, disguising the fact that there are infinitely many other optimal solutions.
+CDR is not able to recognize and flag identifiability problems and it will happily find a solution to such a model, disguising the fact that there are infinitely many other optimal solutions.
 It is up to the user to think carefully about whether the model structure could introduce such problems.
 For example, in the BOLD example discussed above, the neural response is predictor-specific while the hemodynamic response is predictor-independent given the neural response.
 The two responses can thus be separated via parameter tying of the hemodynamic response portion (see below), requiring all predictors to share a single hemodynamic response and forcing predictor-level variation into the neural response alone.